ncahill89/starter-academic/content/post/CPTutorial/index.md

 When it comes to the model specification recipe, the ingredients are

-1. The process model, which relates to the expectation of what's underlying the observed data.
+1. The __process model__, which relates to the expectation of what's underlying the observed data.
 The process model will be governed by a set of parameters that need to be estimated.

-2. The data model, which contains assumptions about how the data are generated and incorporates data uncertainty.
+2. The __data model__, which contains assumptions about how the data are generated and incorporates data uncertainty.
 The data model links the observed data to the underlying process.

-3. Priors, which contain assumptions about the parameters we are estimating.
+3. __The priors__, which contain assumptions about the parameters we are estimating.
 Priors can be used to impose constraints on model parameters based on apriori information.

 __Process model__